 According to the PwC Health Research Institute Analysis (2018), only 55% of healthcare providers said they implemented security controls, while 37% didn’t even think to perform a risk assessment on their medical devices.
 Maybe, because they don’t know the importance of cybersecurity in a medical setup.

 Cyber-attacks like ransomware can affect critical systems which can disturb IT activities that include data of patients.
 Other hacks may even damage the whole information system affecting the manufacturing and supply chain operations.

 Other risks of not implementing security involve regulatory fines, brand and reputation damage, patient’s security breach, effect on patient safety, financials, and operations.

-In 2016, the database of a diagnostic laboratory in Mumbai was hacked that leaked more than 35,000 patients’ medical records, including HIV reports.
+In 2016, the database of a diagnostic laboratory in Mumbai was hacked that leaked more than 35,000 patients’ medical data analytics and records, including HIV reports.
 There have been multiple hacking incidents on the healthcare database, but no strict action has been taken so far to secure the data.